Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

 Step 3 of our methodology is “Understanding your visitors (particularly the non-converting ones).”
 Some techniques we use rely upon a website getting lots of traffic.
 Some surveys, for example, typically get a completion rate of 3%.

-• User tests are the most fruitful technique.
+• User testing is the most fruitful technique.
 Ask a friend—or anyone you can get your hands on—to participate.
-Once you’ve refined your website enough, user‑test it on people from your target demographic and psychographics.
+Once your website is refined enough, aim to user test it on people who are from your target demographic and psychographic.

 • Watch session recordings of the visitors you have.
 Doing so will give you insight into how web visitors see your website.
 Plus, you’ll see your creation through fresh eyes.